imgeng/image-cdn-wordpress/readme.txt

 * Achieves up to 80% image payload reduction with no perceptible change in quality.
 * Simple to install.
 Easy to test your configuration before enabling it.
 No need to move or upload images.
 * Only CDN with true device-aware edge servers to drive superior, fine-tuned image optimization.
-* Automatic image optimization of JPG, PNG, GIF, SVG, BMP, TIF into next generation formats like WebP, JPEG 2000, AVIF, Animated WebP, or MP4.
-You can also safely serve non-image files through ImageEngine.
+* Automatic image optimization of JPG, PNG, GIF, SVG, BMP, TIFF into next-generation formats like WebP, JPEG 2000, AVIF, Animated WebP, or MP4.
+You can also safely serve non-image content like CSS, Javascript, Fonts and any other files through ImageEngine and they will be served using the cutting-edge Brotli compression, decreasing Total Blocking Time and Time to Interactive.
 * Delivers via its scalable global CDN network, with support for HTTPS, HTTP/2, WAF, and DDoS protection.

 = Support Resources =